PileProject/drivecommand/README.md

 ```

 ## Development setup
-Please fork this repository and modify it, send Pull Request.
+Please fork this repository, modify it and send Pull Request.

 If you want to make more machines available like Drone,
 you can follow the below steps.